MochamadFarhanAbdullah/CRUD-With-Cryptography/README.md

 # CRUD-With-Cryptography
-### Encryp and Decrypted with Transpose Cipher Orthogonal
+### Encrypt and Decrypted with Transpose Cipher Orthogonal